Skip to main content

 kubectl apply -f my-postgres-restored.yaml

 The new database goes through PendingProvisioningReady.
-Once Ready, point your app at my-postgres-restored-rw.my-project.svc and delete the original whenever you're satisfied.
+Once Ready, point your app at my-postgres-restored-rw.acme-production.svc and delete the original whenever you're satisfied.

 For MariaDB the shape is the same: